 Entrepreneurship has become a popular career path in developed and developing countries, a phenomenon that has contributed to the intense interest in the subject shown by researchers and policymakers around the world.
 There are several important reasons for studying and understanding entrepreneurship.
 First of all, entrepreneurship is central to the generation of economic growth since it drives the innovation and technical change required for growth to occur.
 Second, entrepreneurial action has been cited as the means for balancing supply and demand in the marketplace.
 Third, entrepreneurship has been praised as the process that facilitates the conversion of new knowledge and ideas into innovative products and services.
 Finally, entrepreneurship is now widely viewed as a distinct vocational path that has been taken by hundreds of millions of people around the world and, as such, it is important and useful to gain a better understanding of the role that entrepreneurship plays in the development of human and intellectual capital.

-The Sustainable Entrepreneur’s Library of Resources for Entrepreneurship consists of nine Parts.
+The Sustainable Entrepreneur’s Library of Resources for Entrepreneurship consists of four Parts.
 Part I provides an introduction to a number of important topics relevant to the study and understanding of entrepreneurship and the process of creating, or giving birth to, a new business.
-The chapters in this Part cover definitions and types of entrepreneurship; entrepreneurship, innovation and development; research on entrepreneurship; motivational traits of prospective entrepreneurs; and the role of entrepreneurs in launching new businesses.
-Parts II and III cover two important types of entrepreneurship: growth-oriented and sustainable.
-Part IV discusses various definitions and characteristics of emerging companies, the relationship between emerging companies and innovation, critical success factors for emerging companies, challenges to growth generally experienced by prospective emerging companies, growth models for emerging companies, strategic alternatives for emerging companies, emerging companies in foreign countries and special issues associated with managing knowledge workers and knowledge-intensive firms.
+The chapters in this Part cover definitions and types of entrepreneurship; entrepreneurship, innovation and development; research on entrepreneurship; motivational traits of prospective entrepreneurs; the role of entrepreneurs in launching new businesses and growth-oriented entrepreneurship.
+The also discusses various definitions and characteristics of emerging companies, the relationship between emerging companies and innovation, critical success factors for emerging companies, challenges to growth generally experienced by prospective emerging companies, growth models for emerging companies, strategic alternatives for emerging companies, emerging companies in foreign countries and special issues associated with managing knowledge workers and knowledge-intensive firms.
+In addition, the Part covers environmental and institutional influences on entrepreneurial activities, including the impact of societal culture and the institutions in which entrepreneurs are operating.
+Special attention is given to innovation clusters, which are geographic regions that provide entrepreneurs with the resources and tools they need to launch their emerging companies, and entrepreneurship in developing countries.

-Part V covers the steps that need to be taken to launch a new standalone business to be initially operated within a new entity by a group of persons, generally referred to herein as the “founders”, who have come together to commercialize an idea for a new product or service.
-The chapters in this Part cover business planning; product development and commercialization; initial funding sources; selecting and forming business entities including limited liability companies and corporations; initial capital and ownership structure; governance; organizational design; human resources; and technology management and protecting intellectual property.
-Part VI covers a variety of topics relating to founders, beginning with a brief introduction to some of the personality traits and skill sets of those persons who seek to form new business and then turning to a discussion of some of the practical issues relating to founders with respect to their pre-formation duties and liabilities, particularly their relationships with prior employers, and their relationships and agreements with other members of the founding group.
+Part IV covers a variety of topics relating to founders, beginning with a brief introduction to some of the personality traits and skill sets of those persons who seek to form new business and then turning to a discussion of some of the practical issues relating to founders with respect to their pre-formation duties and liabilities, particularly their relationships with prior employers, and their relationships and agreements with other members of the founding group.
 The Part also examines the role that founders have on the organizational culture of their firms and the positions that founder occupy if and when their firms reach the point where they are ready to take on the rigors of public company status and complete an initial public offering, or “IPO”, of their securities.

 WEBINARS AND PODCASTS